Farzy/golang-for-devops/README.md

 # Golang training

-This training is based on the Udemy course (Golang for DevOps and Cloud Engineers)[https://www.udemy.com/share/107N563@yDwZ8kiQ8Q0_E4TwrSv9vCsCJ-UA3XCcSWWcn-x_6x6EoFHIkzHflhaT0KitsTaNvw==/].
+This training is based on the Udemy course [Golang for DevOps and Cloud Engineers](https://www.udemy.com/share/107N563@yDwZ8kiQ8Q0_E4TwrSv9vCsCJ-UA3XCcSWWcn-x_6x6EoFHIkzHflhaT0KitsTaNvw==/).

-The course material is available at (https://github.com/wardviaene/golang-for-devops-course)[https://github.com/wardviaene/golang-for-devops-course].
+The course material is available at on [Udemy](https://github.com/wardviaene/golang-for-devops-course).